SergiiGlad/docker/ContainerInfo.md

   * __Isolated__: When running, each application should be contained within it's own execution space and not have access to, or be impacted by, other applications running.
 The reasons for this include security concerns as well as application stability and conflict isolation.
   * __Host Platform__: Like virtual machines, containers must be executed on some host platform.
 A single host platform should be able to run many containers simultaneously, each in their isolated environment.

+## The Linux container specification uses various kernel features like namespaces, cgroups, capabilities, LSM, and filesystem jails to fulfill the spec.

 ## Cgroups